Written by A O’Neill, Licensed Pest Management Professional

 Pest control exterminators are trained to spot an infestation and we know where bed bugs hide, but even then they can still be hard to spot.

-I’ve seen this mistake made many times where I’ve been called out to a home where they think they’ve seen fleas and it’s turned out to be bed bugs.
-Believe me, the last thing you want is bed bugs and for the infestation to grow.
+I’ve seen this mistake made many times when I’ve been called out to a home where the occupier thinks they’ve seen fleas, and they turned out to be bed bugs.
+Believe me, the last thing you want is an infestation of bed bugs.

 Another thing to think about is how bed bugs got into your home in the first place.
 The most common way (but there are others) is through travel where they hitch-hike a ride back with you in your suitcase.
 Finding out how you got them is important to prevent future infestations.